Checkmark

 To authorize state subsidies for grocery stores in urban areas.
 This would come from money earmarked to an existing business subsidy program, and is estimated to be around $2.5 million annually.
 The money could not be given to the owner of a grocery store located within a mile of an existing store.
 These particular subsidies would sunset in five years.

-Referred to the Senate Economic Development and International Investment Committee on November 9, 2017
+Referred to the Committee on Economic Development and International Investment

 With the recommendation that the bill pass.